Estimated Reading Time: 21 mins

 On most days, it feels unfair that I ever developed such a mind battling condition in the first place.

-The process I go through to manage it as effectively as possible has made me realise however, I’m special.
+The process I go through to manage it as effectively as possible has made me realise however, that I’m special.

 You’re special.